prodigyfinance/ml2p/docs/tutorial/index.rst

    $ ml2p init

-which will create the S3 model and dataset folder for you.
+which will create the S3 model and dataset folders for you.

 Once you've run `ml2p init`,  ML2P have will created the following folder structure in your S3 bucket::